Aspergillosis is the name of a group of fungal conditions caused by a mould called aspergillus.

-It usually affects the respiratory system (windpipe, sinuses and lungs), but it can spread to anywhere in the body.
+It usually affects the respiratory system (windpipe, sinuses and lungs) and causes wheezing and coughing, but it can spread to anywhere in the body.

 Read more about the causes of aspergillosis.

 Contact your doctor if you develop severe or persistent symptoms of aspergillosis, particularly if you have a weak immune system.
 There are several tests that can lead to a diagnosis.